SevenbytesSoftware/SevenConverter/README.md

 ﻿# FREE CONVERTER FOR VIDEO AND AUDIO FILES - SEVEN CONVERTER

-**Seven Converter** - simple converter to convert media files to various formats.
+**Seven Converter** - simple tool to convert media files to various formats.
 The program is distributed for free under the Apache 2.0 license.
 It uses an open source libraries FFMPEG (build by http://ffmpeg.zeranoe.com/).
 The main goal of the program was to create an easy-to-use interface over FFMPEG console utilities with a minimum of additional settings.
 The project used icons from the Open Icon Library.

 ## Features